-Changes in a class schedule after the last day of drop/add must be made in the office of the Director of Admissions/Registrar.
+Changes in a class schedule after the last day of drop/add must be made in the Office of Student Records and approved by the Registrar.
 The last day that courses may be added is stated on the Academic Calendar.
 Students wishing to drop a course must complete the drop form, which is processed through the Academic Advisor and the Admissions and Records Office.